haruki-sugarsun/hacky-helper-crx/designdocs/concepts.md

   - Open Tabs
   - Saved Bookrmarks.
 - A session can have some metadata, e.g. ordering, createdAt, updatedAt.
+- **Tab Migration:** Tabs can be moved between sessions (specifically, between the browser windows associated with active sessions).
+This can be initiated via:
+    - **Button Clicks:** Using dedicated buttons in the UI (e.g., "Migrate Selected Tabs" button, suggestions in the migration dialog).
+    - **Drag-and-Drop:** Dragging tab(s) from the tab list and dropping them onto an active session item in the session list (`tabs.html`).
+Currently, this targets active sessions/windows.
+Migration to *closed* sessions via drag-and-drop is a planned feature (TODO).

 ### Named Sessions